-HC-6.4.5 Prior approval from the CBB is required for significant outsourcing arrangements, including all outsourcing of internal audit.
+Prior approval from the CBB is required for significant outsourcing arrangements, including all outsourcing of internal audit.
 Note that in all such cases, the licensee retains ultimate responsibility for the adequacy of its outsourcing function, and is required to identify the person within the licensee responsible for internal audit: this person should be an approved person (see Section AU-1.2 and Chapter RM-7).

-- HC-6.4.6 Internal audit functions must have terms of reference that clearly indicate: - (a) The scope and frequency of audits; - (b) Reporting lines; and - (c) The review and approval process applied to audits. - HC-6.4.7 Paragraph HC-6.4.6 applies irrespective of whether the internal audit function is outsourced.
-Where it is outsourced, the CBB would expect to see these matters addressed in the contract with the outsourcing provider. - Internal audit functions must report directly to the Audit committee or, where none exists, to the Board.
+Internal audit functions must have terms of reference that clearly indicate:

+- The scope and frequency of audits; (a)

+- (b) Reporting lines; and

+- The review and approval process applied to audits.

+Paragraph HC-6.4.6 applies irrespective of whether the internal audit function is outsourced.
+Where it is outsourced, the CBB would expect to see these matters addressed in the contract with the outsourcing provider.

+Internal audit functions must report directly to the Audit committee or, where none exists, to the Board.
 They must have unrestricted access to all the appropriate records of the investment firm licensee.
 They must have open and regular access to the Audit Committee, the Board, the Chief Executive, and the licensee's external auditor.